Kjos/XposedJitteryGyroFix/README.md

 The gyroscope is the main sensor for head tracking / virtual reality apps.

-However, it's common for phones' gyroscopes to be noisy, which in practice shows as jitter, and this can create a dizzyness feeling and nausea, particularly when standing still (the "camera" still moves around just like if were at sea).
+However, it's common for phones' gyroscopes to be noisy, which in practice shows as jitter, and this can create a dizzyness feeling and nausea, particularly when standing still (the "camera" still moves around just like if you were at sea).

 Android now offers "virtual" sensors, which use a method known as sensor fusion to avoid those noisy outputs by combining several sensors (usually: gyroscope, accelerometer, magnetometer).